Sustainability

 This is one of the EPIC resources and has lots of information about energy and sustainability around the world.

-• Go to Browse Issues and Topics to find the section on Energy.
+Go to Browse Issues to find topics listed alphabetically.

-• Try searching using keywords like 'geothermal energy' to find more specific information.
+You can also use keywords like 'geothermal energy' to find specific information.

 Tips: To get to the EPIC resources you may need a password from your school librarian, or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday.
 Some EPIC databases may be available through your public library.

-This site has useful information about different types of sustainable energy.
+This site has information about different types of sustainable energy.

-• Find the search bar and try searching for the type of power you're interested in, for example, wind power, or solar power.
+Use the search bar and search for the type of power you're interested in, for example, wind power or solar power.

-• You can also take a look at Electricity, and scroll down to the Making Electricity section.
+You can also use the A-Z index to look at Electricity, and scroll down to the Making Electricity section.

 Tips: Some websites, like Explain That Stuff, have advertisements (or ads) which ask us to buy something or tell us to ‘click here’.
 It’s best to ignore these ads and focus on the information we’re looking for.
-You'll see ads among the results of your search, but they're in a box at the top and clearly labelled.
-Just skip past those to find the real results.
+You'll see ads in the results of your search at the top of the box.
+Just skip past those to find results from the Explain That Stuff website.

 Technology and industry

-This website is especially for New Zealand school students and teachers and comes from several government organisations working together.
-You can find out more about the site by scrolling to the bottom of the page.
+This website is especially for New Zealand school students and teachers and is put together by several government organisations working together.
+You can find out more about the site by reading the About section at the bottom of the page.

-• Look under Explore topics to find their page on Sustainability, which has articles and videos.
+Look under Topics to find the page on Sustainability, which has articles and videos.

 This is one of New Zealand's Crown Research Institutes (CRIs).
 These companies are owned by the New Zealand Government and aim to use science for the benefit of New Zealanders and our environment.

-• Look under the Our Science section to find their resources.
+Look under the Partner with us section to find Our Science portfolios.

-Scion is also a Crown Research Institute that focuses on forestry and wood products.
+Scion is a Crown Research Institute, a government enterprise, that focuses on forestry and wood products.

 This Crown Research Institute works to improve the production and sustainability of plant crops (including fruit and vegetables) and other food products.